C4ndyF1sh/SuyuDroid-9/README.md

 | ## Im Focus Share Suyu To Android Only ( No Windows , More ) ( You can get more version from git,gitlab,github, website,discord official suyu ) |
 | ## Im Focus Build Suyu For Android 10-14 |
 | ## Am I Famous?
 No, I'm just a user who likes to share goodness, even though not from an economic perspective, but from the perspective of what I can |
-| ## Before using my build, please scan it first (via virus total) so you can know whether my build is safe or not from viruses or malware (if it's not safe, don't use it)

 ~~~